MaryApondi/portfolio/README.md

 # Portfolio

-An online resume that describes my work experience and projects and illustrates all me skills, attributes and strengths.
-It shows the technologies i have interacted with ; a quick description of them.
+An online resume that describes my work experience  and illustrates all my skills, attributes and strengths.
+It shows the technologies i have interacted with ; and quick description of them.

 It also contains all my contact information and entire work and education history.